Andrewsville/PHP-Token-Reflection/README.md

 In short, this library emulates the PHP reflection model using the tokenized PHP source.

-## Brief history

-Everything started with [ApiGen](http://apigen.org).
-It is a pretty cool tool for generating documentation.
-It uses docblocks and... yes, reflection.
-It makes perfect sense, because reflection is - besides other things - a great tool for generating documentation, however it has its limitations by design.
-The biggest one is that you have to include/require the described source.
-It means that:

-* the described source affects the generator's environment,
-* it is very memory-consuming,
-* you have to include sources of all libraries (you cannot generate documentation of a Zend Framework based application without having at least a big part of the ZF loaded as well).

-One day we thought to ourselves: "Would it be possible to emulate reflection using just the tokenized source?
-Well, why not."
-And that was the beginning of our library.

-## Some technical info

 The basic concept is, that any reflection is possible to process the particular part of the token array describing the reflected element.
 It is also able to find out if there are any child elements (a class reflection is able to find method definitions in the source, for example), create their reflections and pass the appropriate part of the token array to them.

 This concept allows us to keep the parser code relatively simple and easily maintainable.
 And we are able to to create all reflections in a single pass.
 That is absolutely crucial for the performance of the library.